10th anniversary of the People's Republic of China: Party delegations

-Daqing oil fields
+Other commemorations

+In Beijing, ten "great buildings" were constructed ahead of the celebrations.
+The most prominent of the ten was the Great Hall of the People.
 On 26 September 1959, just a few days ahead of the anniversary, oil was discovered at Datongzhen.
 Datong Town and the oilfields were renamed 'Daqing' ('Great Celebration'), in reference to the tenth anniversary celebrations.

-Other regions

-Major parades were also organized in Shanghai, Chongqing, Guangzhou, Xian, Wuhan, Shenyang and Tianjin.
+Major parades were also organized in Shanghai, Chongqing, Guangzhou, Xi'an, Wuhan, Shenyang and Tianjin.